idugalic/digital-restaurant/drestaurant-apps/README.md

  - has its own bounded context,
  - has its own JPA event store (we are not sharing the JPA Event Store between service)
- - and we distribute events between them via Apache Kafka (we do not use Kafka as event(sourcing) store)
+ - we distribute events between them via Apache Kafka (we do not use Kafka as event(sourcing) store)
+ - and we distribute commands (Command Bus) by Spring Cloud discovery and registry service (Eureka)

-#### Apache Kafka
+#### Apache Kafka & event messages

 Apache Kafka is a distributed streaming platform.
+It is used to route and distribute `events`.

 ##### Order of events (kafka topics & partitions)